adamvr/newrelic-config/README.md

 ## Introduction

 newrelic-config is a newrelic configurator, wrapping node-newrelic.
-It simplifies the default configuration scheme into a chainable API
+It simplifies the default configuration scheme into a chainable API.

 ## Dependencies